 Output nodes are the final step in a transformation workflow.
 These nodes accept a single table and store it in an external format to be used later.

-Output nodes can be configured using the table Exporter, which provides the ability to configure a destination for a number of different formats.
+Output nodes can be configured using the Table Exporter, which provides the ability to configure a destination for a number of different formats.
 The configuration that is set up in the Output node will not be touched until the transformation is run.
+For more information on the exporter, see Table Exporter

 When a change is made to a node in a workflow it will affect all of the tables that depend on it.
 Keep this in mind when adding actions to a table that has dependants.
 Changes to the parent table in a workflow may cause errors in other tables.